WisTex/Neuhub/README.md

 4. Upload contents of the `/custom` folder to the `/custom` folder.
 5. Enable the theme in your admin.
 6. Assign as the default theme and/or as an individual channel's theme.

+### Install Individual Themes

+It is possible to install individual themes.
+Be sure to read the theme's readme concerning dependencies.

+Some themes, like the Redbasic Child Theme, don't have any dependencies.
+Everything is contained in the theme folder.

+However, some themes use common elements, such a widgets from the `/widgets` folder and modules from the `/ZotLabs/SiteModules` folder.

 ## Objectives